 Since the late 1970s, I have specialized in historical archaeology, especially in urban contexts, where I have acted as Principal Investigator for numerous archaeological research projects.
 Among these was the 1993-2004 Cypress/West Oakland project, one of the largest pieces of urban historical archaeology ever undertaken in the American West.
 My interest in ethnicity includes social boundary maintenance as viewed through the archaeology and history of the Overseas Chinese as well as cultural change among European immigrant groups.
 I have also written on the archaeology of African Americans and Jews in the American West.

 In 2008 I was appointed to the Archaeological Resources Committee of the California State Historical Resources Commission to develop standards and guidelines for the practice of archaeology in Calfornia.
 In addition to teaching archaeology and cultural resources management at Sonoma State University, I serve as Director of the Anthropological Studies Center, a University research institute.

 Click this link for a pdf of the gantzeh megillah (i.e., my vitae, admittedly a bit out of date).
-It's 89kb, so there's time to make a cup of tea while it downloads.
-While you're waiting for that click here for some photos of my grandaughter.
+While you're waiting for that click here for some photos of my grandaughter (also a bit out of date).
 Such a shayna maidel!

 In 2013 I was appointed to the State Historical Resources Commission "The State Historical Resources Commission (SHRC) is a nine-member state review board, appointed by the Governor, with responsibilities for the identification, registration, and preservation of California's cultural heritage."